Citi is an advertising partner.

 0% intro APR offers

-The Citi Simplicity also offers a much shorter 0 percent intro APR on purchases for 12 months from the date of account opening, followed by 18.49 percent to 29.24 percent variable APR.
+The Citi Simplicity also offers a 0 percent intro APR on purchases for 12 months from the date of account opening, followed by a 19.24 percent to 29.99 percent variable APR.
+This offer can help you pay down a large purchase like a new home appliance or couch interest-free.

 Liability protection

 Like many credit cards, you’ll enjoy fraud protection, meaning you won’t be responsible for unauthorized charges made to your account.
-Since this benefit comes through the Mastercard network, you’ll be able to report unauthorized charges through the Mastercard app for a quicker response.
+Simply contact Citi once you notice these unauthorized charges, and work with the representative to get the issues resolved.
+Since this benefit comes through the Mastercard network, you’re also able to report unauthorized charges through the Mastercard app for a faster response.

 Account activity alerts

-With the Citi Simplicity Card, you’ll receive automatic alerts for updates made to your account.
-Your Citi Simplicity account allows you to set alerts for withdrawals, password changes, balance transfers and payments.
+With the Citi Simplicity Card, you receive automatic alerts for updates made to your account.
+You can set alerts for withdrawals, password changes, balance transfers and payments.

 Identity theft protection